WesleyWong420/Build-Your-Own-LOLBins/README.md

 [Tutorial](./Documentation.MD)

 ## Limitations
 * BYOL does not support NTLM Authentication.
-Hence, does not work on AD-joined machines.
+Hence, it does not work with AD-joined machines.

 ## Technique Coverage
 | LOLBins | Variants | Objectives |